affinitydb/doc/terminology.md

 an "adult" _class_ (with the predicate "age >= 18"), or an "age_limit" _family_
 (with the predicate "age >= :0").

+###Enumeration
+An enumeration allows to declare inter-related symbolic values, without polluting the global namespace.
+This can be useful for managing states, options and conditions based on those.
+For a more detailed description, please visit the [reference](./pathSQL reference.md#create-enumeration).

 ### Parameter
 In the context of a class [family](#family), a parameter is an unspecified (free) value in the definition of the predicate.
 It usually implies an [index](#index).
 Typically, this [value](#value) is provided at